ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ### Create a bastion security group

-ACLs provide security at the subnet level and Security Groups (SGs) provide security at the server instance level.
 Let's create a security group and configure inbound rules to your bastion VSI.

 1. Navigate to **Security groups** and click **New security group**.
 Enter **vpc-pubpriv-bastion-sg** as name and select your VPC.
 2. Now, create the following inbound rules by clicking **Add rule** in the inbound section.
+They allow SSH access and PING (ICMP).

 	**Inbound rule:**
 	<table>